 I know test day can be very stressful and for some students MCAT pacing can be an issue so here's an outline you can follow to ensure you stay on target and are able to finish each section of the Medical College Admission Test.

 Want an ebook full of the best mcat tips and advice along with key studying strategies that A-students use to set the class curve?
 You don't have to look any further than How to Beat the MCAT a truly one-of-a-kind book that very well may change your MCAT score.
-Give it a try and there's a FREE chapter you can download immediately to see if this book is for you.
+Give it a try and there's a FREE chapter you can download immediately that shows how this book can help you.

 The score you get really matters.
 Here's a look at MCAT scoring.
 You'll learn all that you need to know about MCAT scoring, who sees your score, when your scores are released and the system used to "grade" your Writing Sample.